 Inferred lineage discovery

-Data Catalog's lineage discovery job discovers inferred lineage relationships among all profiled files and tables, then calculates file and table origins.
-Inferred lineage discovery is the backend process that is looking for the potential parent-child relationships between data resources across data sources, and infers lineage intelligently from metadata and data matches or overlaps between resources like timestamp, path, field values, and content.
+Data Catalog's Lineage Discovery job discovers inferred lineage relationships among all profiled files and tables.
+Inferred lineage discovery is the backend process that looks for the potential parent-child relationships between data resources across data sources, and infers lineage intelligently from metadata and data matches or overlaps between resources like timestamp, path, field values, and content.

 Inferred lineage is discovered across platform, between different data source types.
 The following specific parent-child relationships are targeted: